harness/ff-proxy/docs/redis_cache.md

 You can optionally configure the Relay Proxy to store flag data in redis.
 See [configuration](./configuration.md) for details on setting this up.

+The Relay Proxy does not currently support clustered Redis or Redis Sentinel.

 ### What happens if network connection is lost?